Transfer Credit

 Forfeiting Secondary School Transfer Credits

 In some cases, you may not wish to keep the transfer credits you received from your secondary school studies.
-Students who wish to decline or forfeit the transfer credits awarded to them must submit this completed form to the Office of the Registrar and Student Services by August 1, 2022.
-Any student considering forfeiting one or more credits is strongly encouraged to first consult the Registrar or Associate Registrar.
-Appointments can be made by calling 416-946-3897.
+Students who choose to decline or forfeit the transfer credits must submit the Request to Forfeit Transfer Credits form to the Office of the Registrar and Student Services.
+Any student considering forfeiting one or more credits is strongly encouraged to consult an Academic Advisor beforehand.

 There is no limit on the number of transfer credits that can be forfeited.
 You can choose to forfeit some or all of your transfer credits.
 However, if you wish to forfeit credits for a secondary school course, you have to forfeit all of the credits for that course.
 You cannot forfeit partial credits for one particular course.

 If you forfeit a transfer credit, it will be removed from your academic record and will not count towards your Breadth Requirements or Program Requirements.
-Once a credit has been forfeited it cannot be reinstated at a later date.
+Once a credit has been forfeited it cannot be reinstated.

 Internal University of Toronto Transfer Students

-The Daniels faculty accepts transfer students from other faculties and divisions within the University of Toronto.
-There is one admission round each year.
+The Daniels Faculty accepts transfer students from other faculties and divisions within the University of Toronto.
+There is one admission round each year for Fall entry.
 For information about applying to transfer to the Daniels faculty, visit our Future Students section.

 Any courses declared credit/no credit (CR/NCR) or any course in from which a student has Late Withdrawn (LWD) in FAS, UTM, and UTSC will count toward the maximum allowable CR/NCR and LWD options in the Daniels Faculty.